Skip to content

 Overview

-Ophthalmic Technicians work in diverse settings, including private practices, medical centers, hospitals, and university clinics.
-They collaborate with ophthalmologists to provide medical and surgical treatment for eye conditions.
-They also work with patients of all ages, from babies and children to adults and the elderly.
+You can work in various settings, including private practices, medical centers, hospitals, and university clinics.
+In each environment, you collaborate closely with ophthalmologists to provide medical and surgical eye care for patients of all ages.

 Prepare for Immediate Employment